meinto/glow/README.md

 ### Publish a release

 When you decide that the release is stable and you want to publish it, the following command will create a merge request on the main branch in Gitlab.
 You can configure the main branch name in the `glow.config.json`.
+Default is `master`.

 ```bash
 glow publish